ipfs/js-ipfs-repo-migrations/run.md

 This document explains how to run [repo](https://github.com/ipfs/specs/tree/master/repo/) migrations for [js-ipfs](https://github.com/ipfs/js-ipfs).

-Note that running migrations is a task automatically performed by the `js-ipfs` when running the `js-ipfs` command after installing its new version, so you would normally not need to run the `jsipfs-repo-migrations` tool.
+Note that the `js-ipfs` command automatically runs migrations when a new version is installed, so you would normally not need to run the `jsipfs-repo-migrations` tool.

-The `jsipfs-repo-migrations` comes into play when the internal, on-disk format `js-ipfs` uses to store data changes.
-In order to avoid losing data, this tool upgrades old versions of the repo to the new ones.
+`jsipfs-repo-migrations` comes into play when the internal, on-disk format `js-ipfs` uses to store data changes.
+To enable the new version of `js-ipfs` to read the new data format, this tool upgrades from an old version of the repo to a new version.

 If you run into any trouble, please feel free to [open an issue in this repository](https://github.com/ipfs/js-ipfs-repo-migrations/issues).